sanchitkalra/cs-f111/README.md

 9. Sizeof operator: A special operator that returns the size of a specific variable's datatype.
 Usage `sizeof(x)`.
 10. C performs implicit type conversions to calculate results but the final result is according to the data type where the result in being sent.
 Ref L14.
 11. Explicit type conversions can be performed on variables.
 Usage `(target-datatype)var`.
 Example: converting a int to a float `(float)some_int_var`.
-12. Formatters are not allowed inside scanf, use raw data indentifiers only.
+12. Float formatters are not allowed inside scanf, use raw data indentifiers only.
 Example `scanf("5.2f");` does not work, while `scanf("%f");` works.
-13. Getchar function accepts string input unlike scanf which accept any. getchar stop at a new line or EOF, while scanf terminates input at a white space along with new line and EOF.
+13. Getchar function accepts string input unlike scanf which can accept any data type. getchar stop at a new line or EOF, while scanf terminates input at a white space along with new line and EOF.
 Example `c = getchar();`.
 Reads string character by character.
 14. While using an `if-else` block, a ladder can be constructed in the following way:
     ```c
         if (some-condition-1) {